xiongfengyan/gcnn/README.md

 Please cite our paper if you use it:

-Xiongfeng Yan, Tinghua Ai, Min Yang and Hongmei Yin, 2019.
+Xiongfeng Yan, Tinghua Ai, Min Yang, and Hongmei Yin, 2019.
 A graph convolutional neural network for classification of building patterns using spatial vector data.
 ISPRS Journal of Photogrammetry and Remote Sensing, 150, 259-273.

 Please contact me if you have further questions: xiongfeng.yan@whu.edu.cn